justlep/camo/README.md

 \* Support coming soon.

 ## Install and Run
-To use Camo, you must first have installed **Node >2.0.x**, then run the following commands:
+To use Camo, you must first have installed **Node >=14**, then run the following commands:

-    npm install camo --save
+    npm install @justlep/camo --save

 And at least ONE of the following: